-David Willson is entering his fifth year as Head Men’s Basketball Coach at Emory & Henry College.
+David Willson is entering his sixth year as Head Men’s Basketball Coach at Emory & Henry College.
 He is the fifth coach to lead the Wasps during the Old Dominion Athletic Conference era (since 1976-77).
-The program experienced drastic progress both on and off the court during Willson's first four years at the helm.
+The program has experienced a drastic turnaround both on and off the court during Willson's first five years at the helm.
 Over the last three years, the Wasps have won more games than any other men's basketball program in the ODAC.

 Willson came to E&H after serving four seasons as an Assistant Coach at Furman University of the Southern Conference.
 While at the Greenville, South Carolina school, Willson was selected by his peers as one of the Southern Conference's top assistant coaches in 2011 according to a FoxSports.com survey.
 He helped lead the Paladins to the program’s best two-season win total in over 30 years and their first postseason tournament in 10 years.

 Prior to his time at Furman, Willson was the Assistant Coach at Elon University, also a SoCon member, from 2005-09.
 He contributed to the Phoenix’ Southern Conference divisional championship in 2006, the program’s first winning season since moving to NCAA Division I, and an appearance in the Southern Conference Tournament championship game in 2008.
 In this game, the Phoenix lost to eventual Elite Eight participant Davidson College, led by future NBA MVP guard Stephen Curry.

 Willson got his start in college coaching during the 2004-05 season at the College of William & Mary under Tony Shaver, who he played for as an undergraduate at Hampden-Sydney College.
 During his year with the Tribe, he was responsible for scouting, recruiting, player development and community engagement.